JByfield76/JByfield-NHSBSA/README.md

         Chrome,
         ChromeHeadless

-3).
-If needed reload/refresh the Nuget packages and manually point Visual Studio to the location of the Test.RunSettings file.
+5).
+If needed manually point Visual Studio to the location of the Test.RunSettings file.
+This will also solve 99% of all 'object not set to an instance of an object' errors as well.

-4).
+6).
 Run the test from the Test Explorer.

 The whole project uses C# Selenium, with the Page Object Models and Nunit.
 The webdriver, along with the waits and alerts handlers are initiallised in the Base Class